+Asian Americans are more than the collection of stereotypes that follow them doggedly.
+And in California, home to the nation’s largest immigrant population and the second-largest community of Asian Americans, Native Hawaiians and Pacific Islanders, they are an especially diverse and contrasting community.
 So says a [new report](http://apalc.org/media-center/publications/community-contrasts-asian-americans-native-hawaiians-and-pacific-islande-0) out this week by the Asian Law Caucus and the Asian Pacific American Legal Center.
 Between 2006 and 2010, the number of Asian Americans and NHPIs living below the poverty line in California increased 50 percent, while the number of unemployed Asian Americans and NHPIs grew by nearly 200 percent.
 Mongolian, Hmong and Cambodian-Americans in particular have higher poverty rates and lower per capita income than whites.
 And while Asian Americans are broadly thought to be high-achieving, high-earning and highly educated, Hmong, Cambodian, Laotian, Vietnamese and Fijian-Americans face significant barriers to education, and some of the lowest college attendance rates in the country.